textileio/community/docs/concepts/the-wallet.md

 !!! info
     Thread [snapshots](/concepts/threads#snapshots) also enable logins from new devices, as the new peer just needs to search for snapshots created by its account.

-Every peer has in internal _account thread_, which is used to track profile information and known contacts.
+Every peer has in internal _account thread_, which is used to track account peers, profile information, and known contacts.
 Read more about account threads [here](/concepts/threads/#account-threads).

 <br>